ICI3D/ICI3D.github.io/i3d/index.md

 ##Upcoming Deadlines

-### March 15, 2015
+### April 15, 2015
 For exchanges starting on or after July 1, 2015
-Applicants will be notified of their status by April 1
+Applicants will be notified of their status by May 1

 ### September 15, 2015
 For exchanges starting on or after January 1, 2016